A Downtown Yoga Studio

 Practice.
 Breathe.
 Live.

-Soul Yoga practices on land (currently called Salisbury, Maryland) taken from the Wighcocomoco or Wicomico, the Nause, the Kusk'arawack, and the Nantaquack/Nentego/Nanticoke peoples who were part of the Algonquin Nation.
-To learn more about the land you are living on, please visit Native Land.
+Soul Yoga practices on land (currently in Salisbury, Maryland) were taken from the Wighcocomoco (Wicomico), the Nause, the Kusk'arawack, and the Nantaquack/Nentego/Nanticoke peoples, who were part of the Algonquin Nation.
+To learn more about the land you live on, please visit Native Land.

 The Meaning behind our logo!